OliverDaviesCodes/Mad-matchmaking-Game/README.md

 * Forking
 If you wish to use this repository or to propose changes to this project, you can fork it.
 Follow the steps below.
-1. Navigate to the repository, e.g. oliverdaviescodes/yoga-studio
+1. Navigate to the repository, e.g. oliverdaviescodes/mad-matchmaking game
 2. Click 'Fork' in the top-right corner.

 * cloning